cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/ml-math/linear-algebra/_index.md

 ## Key Points

 We can now summarize the points to pay attention to for ML applications.
-In the following we assume a data matrix $A$ with \\(m\\) rows and $n$ columns.
+In the following we assume a data matrix $A$ with $m$ rows and $n$ columns.
 We also assume that the matrix is such that it has $r$ independent rows, called *the matrix rank*.

 ### The Four Fundamental Subspaces